 No retaliation will be taken against any employee because he or she reports a problem concerning possible acts of harassment.
 Employees can raise concerns and make reports without fear of reprisal.
-Questions about what constitutes harassing behavior should be directed to the employee's supervisor or Human Resources Department contact.
+Questions about what constitutes harassing behavior should be directed to the employee's supervisor, Human Resources contacts, or the Legal & Compliance Office.

 All employees are expected to understand and follow the Company's policies on Equal Opportunity, Harassment, and Open Door Communications.
-More detailed information about these policies can be found in SIMON, via the Workday portal.
+More detailed information about these policies can be found in SIMON (link).